Nginx Ingress Integrator

 juju config nginx-ingress-integrator max-body-size=10

-If we re-run the describe-ingresses
+If you re-run the describe-ingresses

 .